mcagalj/CNS-2024-25/docs/tls.md

 1. Hereafter you can find a simple bash script that will generate the necessary public/private key pairs and public-key certificates (as per hierarchy shown in the first image above). **Carefully update the script with your name (e.g., `John Doe`) and domain name for the server (e.g., `doejohn.local`)**.

 2. Copy the updated script and save it as `generate_certs.sh` in your home directory on the reverse proxy server.
-Make sure to give it execution permissions by running `chmod +x generate_certs.sh`.
-Call it as `./generate_certs.sh` from the terminal to finally generate the required keys and certificates.
+Make sure to give it execution permissions by running `sudo chmod +x generate_certs.sh`.
+Call it as `sudo ./generate_certs.sh` from the terminal to finally generate the required keys and certificates.

     ```bash
       #!/bin/bash